jbromfld/rag-mcp/docs/ARCHITECTURE.md

 ## System Overview

-KB-Proto is a headless testing pipeline designed to systematically evaluate and compare different knowledge embedding and search configurations.
+RAG Testing is a headless testing pipeline designed to systematically evaluate and compare different knowledge embedding and search configurations.
 The system is built on a modular, provider-agnostic architecture that allows easy switching between local and cloud services.

 **Core Principles**:
 1. **Provider Abstraction**: Uniform interfaces for all external services